Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 A container terminal operator can rely on service incentives for shipping lines.
 The most common service incentive is a penalty for under-performance and a bonus for over-performance.
 The rate incentive can be structured as a discount (a certain percentage on the handling) or as an amount per hour above the agreed or contractual berthing time.

-Bonuses tend to be unsustainable because of the effect that repeating overperformance automatically develops into new, perceived service standards.
+Bonuses tend to be unsustainable because of the fact that repeating overperformance automatically develops into new, perceived service standards.
 Penalty systems are also challenging to implement because under-performance is often the result of both sub-optimal input and process quality of the shipping line and terminal.